-There was also a stunning visit to the recently discovered “Hidden Synagogue” in Tereizin.
-Not but for a highly secular community, it was stunning to see how people seemed to want to engage with religious tradition when faced with their tragic fates.
+There was also a stunning visit to the recently discovered “Hidden Synagogue” in Terezin.
+Most Czech Jews were highly secular.
+So, it was stunning to see how people seemed to want to engage with religious tradition when faced with their tragic fates.

 For a nice factual history of Terezín including some of prominent people imprisoned or murdered there, see: